DennisHC/RCC_GoogleSheetsParser/README.md

 * [ x ] onUpdate for textbox
 * [ x ] Use Column Letter instead of Column #
 * [ x ] Change Text on Tkinter on successful submit
+* [ x ] Provide an error message if the text file is empty

 ## Video Walkthrough